J0JIng/MSP432-Robotics-Project/README.md

 microcontroller system design for SC2107

+---
-- "i stand on shoulders of giants"
+"I stand on shoulders of giants"